Gratitude

 The Belizean Government and the people of Belize, especially in the Cayo District.

-San Antonio Village Consul Mr. Danny Mai
+San Antonio Village Chairman: Mr. Aron Tzib

-Cristo Rey Village Consul Mr. Elmer Suarez
+Cristo Rey Village Chairman Mr. Wilmer Guerra

-Former Peace Corps Voluteer Susanne Giattina for organising funding and training to begin the Park’s development.
+Former Peace Corps Voluteer: Susanne Giattina for organising funding and training to begin the Park’s development.

 Jennifer Barrie for supporting Project Proposals, teaching in schools and offices, worked with women’s groups and volunteered with our organisation for two years.